Unifying constitutive law of vibroconvective turbulence in microgravity: Results and Discussion

-The heat transport scaling in equation \eqref{eq:nu_raos} is similar to that of RB convection in the classical regime through replacing the gravitation by vibration-induced acceleration.
-Both heat transport scalings predicted in equations \eqref{eq:nu_ravib} and \eqref{eq:nu_raos} agree well with numerical results shown in Fig.~\ref{fig:nuscaling}.
+The heat transport scaling in \eqref{eq:nu_raos} is similar to that of RB convection in the classical regime through replacing the gravitation by vibration-induced acceleration.
+Both heat transport scalings predicted in \eqref{eq:nu_ravib} and \eqref{eq:nu_raos} agree well with numerical results shown in figure~\ref{fig:nuscaling}.
 The competition between TBL and OBL results in the two different heat transport scaling relations, namely, $\Nun \sim \Ra_\mathrm{vib}^{1/2}$ and $\Nun \sim \Ra_\mathrm{os}^{1/3}$.